r-via/templ-heroicons-generator/README.md

     This command will download the package, build it if necessary, and install it along with its Python dependencies (`requests` and `jinja2`) into your active Python environment.

 3.  **Verify the installation:**
-    The command-line tool `templ-generate-heroicons` should now be available in your PATH (if your Python scripts directory is in PATH).
+    The command-line tool `templ-heroicons-generator` should now be available in your PATH (if your Python scripts directory is in PATH).
     ```bash
-    templ-generate-heroicons --version
+    templ-heroicons-generator --version
     # or to see all options:
-    templ-generate-heroicons --help
+    templ-heroicons-generator --help
     ```

 **(For developing `templ-heroicons-generator` itself):**